danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 The `interpolate` binding is *not* used during execution, rather it is only ever used when programatically constructing trees.
-For example, it is used by the function `$LangNode::makeCallOrApply` to know that a node of this type should actually be treated like an in-line argument interpolation.
+For example, it is used by the function `$LangNode::makeFunCallOrApply` to know that a node of this type should actually be treated like an in-line argument interpolation.
 Relatedly, `fetch` nodes with `interpolate` bindings are produced by the function `$LangNode::makeInterpolate`.